chungos/bacon/maple-bacon.md

 # About smoking without a dedicated smoker
 - Don't need a dedicated smoker to smoke.
-- Smoking on bbq like a weber or the stove top using foil and wood
+- Ye can smoke on a bbq like a weber or the stove top using foil and wood
 # How is this manner of smoking possible ye conjurer of combustibles?
 - Get some foil and roll it out about two a4 sheets
 - Place about two handfuls of wood in the foil